Mariessa-Pinto/run360/README.md

 9. Execute the code
 10. Refresh the table
 11. View/edit table and click on all rows to see the table
-12. Now in vscode run in the terminal node index.js
+12. Now in vscode run in the terminal node index.js and run on localhost:3000